 Each platinum photograph is made by hand on Arches Aquarelle Watercolour paper, measuring 15 inches by 19 inches, and each one is signed and numbered in pencil by Gered Mankowitz on the front of the paper just below the image area.
-Each photograph is then archivally window mounted to display the image area.
+Each photograph is then archivally window mounted to display the image area, with the signature and number not visible.
 The title, subject, location and date are embossed onto the mount.
-Although image sizes vary, the mounts are cut to a consistent size (16 x 20 inches) which ensures that when framed, the photographs all have the same external dimensions so that when framed, they can hang together in perfect symmetry.
+Although image sizes vary (square images are 11 x 11 inches, rectangular images a slightly different size) , the mounts are cut to a consistent size (16 x 20 inches) which ensures that when framed, the photographs all have the same external dimensions so that when framed, they can hang together in perfect symmetry.
 They are supplied mounted, but unframed, and housed in a beautiful 17 x 21 inch acid free purple portfolio box with Gered Mankowitzs signature on the front.

 They can be purchased individually or as a set.
 Purchasers of the complete set receive a discount compared to the sum of individual prices.
 If desired we can arrange for some or all of the collection to be framed.